DARTH-git/Course-Modularization/content/days/day4/_index.markdown

 -	Understand implementation differences between microsimulation and cohort state transition models
 -	Understand how to summarize the output from a microsimulation model
 -	Understand how to incorporate more complex dependencies and dynamics in a microsimulation model
--	Implement a simple microsimulation in R
+-	Implement a microsimulation in R
 -	Understand how to convert a decision analytic model from an R script to an R function